Sam Stevens betting profile: Sony Open in Hawaii - PGA TOUR

 |-0.419

-- Stevens has shown positive performance off the tee with a 0.166 Strokes Gained: Off-the-Tee average in his past five tournaments.
+- Stevens has posted a Strokes Gained: Off-the-Tee average of 0.166 in his past five tournaments.

-- His approach play has been slightly below average with a -0.090 Strokes Gained: Approach the Green mark in his past five starts.
+- In terms of Strokes Gained: Approach the Green, Stevens has delivered a -0.090 mark in his past five starts.

-- Stevens has struggled on the greens recently, posting a -0.423 Strokes Gained: Putting average in his past five tournaments, which has contributed to his overall negative Strokes Gained: Total of -0.419.
+- Stevens has struggled on the greens recently, posting a -0.423 Strokes Gained: Putting average in his past five tournaments.

 All stats in this article are accurate for Stevens as of the start of the Sony Open in Hawaii.